Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

            fingers simultaneously on mobile screen or shake the device to open developer menu.
 Select "Reload" to restart the application.

         2) The credentials should be scanned in the heirarchy as they are provided.
 Scan the pre-requisite claim first to get the child credential.
-         ---Smart contracts still maintain the state even if the credentials are deleted from the application.
+           Smart contracts still maintain the state even if the credentials are deleted from the application.
-         ---Smart contracts are usually one time deployment and are not required to be deployed again and again.
+           Smart contracts are usually one time deployment and are not required to be deployed again and again.
            However for demonstration purposes and application usage, if the smart contracts are deployed again.
-Delete the existing credentials using "Reset" to reset the application.
+Delete the existing credentials.. using "Reset" to reset the application.
 This also keeps the application consistent with the Node server.

 ### Menu Items: